ettebaDwop/Project6-Wordpress/WebSolution_Wordpress.md

 `sudo mv /etc/httpd/conf.d/welcome.conf  /etc/httpd/conf.d/welcome.conf_backup` #Creating a backup copy instead of disabling the page.

-Hint: Do not forget to open MySQL port 3306 on DB Server EC2.
+* Open MySQL port 3306 on DB Server EC2.
 For extra security, allow access to the DB server ONLY from the Web Server’s IP address, so in the Inbound Rule configuration specify source as /32

 Install MySQL client and test that you can connect from your Web Server to your DB server by using mysql-client